Nuestra Clinica Drug and Alcohol

 Nuestra Clinica Drug and Alcohol - Lancaster, PA

-Nuestra Clinica Drug And Alcohol is a mental health and substance abuse rehab center located at 545 Pershing Avenue in the 17602 zip code in Lancaster, PA.
+Nuestra Clinica Drug And Alcohol is a substance and mental health rehab center located at 545 Pershing Avenue in the 17602 zip code in Lancaster, PA.
 It is operated by a private non-profit organization.
-Nuestra Clinica Drug And Alcohol provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Nuestra Clinica Drug And Alcohol include relapse prevention, counseling for substance abuse and anger management.
-Nuestra Clinica Drug And Alcohol provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and IOT.
-It also provides residential substance abuse treatment and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes gambling disorder treatment and treatment for non-substance use addiction disorder.
+Nuestra Clinica Drug And Alcohol provides prescribes suboxone, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Nuestra Clinica Drug And Alcohol include relapse prevention treatment, counseling for trauma victims and anger management.
+Nuestra Clinica Drug And Alcohol provides regular outpatient treatment, intensive outpatient treatment services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient dual diagnosis treatment and residential substance use treatment.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Address: 545 Pershing Avenue, Lancaster, PA 17602